 First, a disclaimer.
 This article is about taxes–a topic that I absolutely love.
 As far as I’m concerned, an effective tax strategy beats an effective investment strategy any day of the week, because there’s no better return than making 25% overnight (or whatever your marginal tax rate is), by legally avoiding taxes.
 Specifically, this article is detailing my well-researched plan on how I’ll be withdrawing my entire Traditional IRA and 401(k) while in my 30’s without paying income taxes or penalties–thereby making my very early retirement possible.
 This plan has been fully vetted by

 Wesley Snipes the internal revenue code, which I cite throughout.
 However, taxes are a lot like fingerprints–they’re a little different for every person.
+Find an answer to the question: how do umbrella companies work?
+They will handle all the accounting for you.
 So, I can only write about my situation, and I hope you readers can take the lessons therein and use them in your own approach.

 The 401(k) Problem